zeinabaliakbari/code-tagproject/README.md

 Reads an XML file .
 Converts the XML data to a CSV file (XMLtoCSV.csv).
-Filters out specific columns ('DependencyID') and saves the cleaned CSV file.
+Filters out specific columns and saves the cleaned CSV file.

 Convert JSON to CSV: